n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.debughelper.md

 # Debug Helper

-The Debug Helper node can be used to trigger different error types or generate random datasets to help you test your n8n workflows.
+The Debug Helper node can be used to trigger different error types or generate random datasets to help test n8n workflows.

 !!! note "Examples and templates"